SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Process_Identification/Other_processes/Troubleshooting_SLHelper_exe.md

 ### Logging

-The process doesn’t have a dedicated log file.
+The process does not have a dedicated log file.
 Depending on your use case, you can check the following log files:

 - *SLUIProvider.txt*: Check this log file to check for Visual Overview issues.
 Search for "Log:" and "visio" for relevant information.